neilpeterson/azure-governance-demo/README.md

 **Manual Demo**

-Create blue print consisting of two of the above policies, and resource group, and ARM template.
+Create blue print consisting of two of the above policies, and resource group, and Resource Manager template.

 **Rest Demo**

-REST interface is the only automation tooling avaliable.
-It's rough rough, but demo for demo sake.
+REST interface is the only automation tooling available.
+It's rough, but demo for demo sake.

 Create and Publish: